PRO-SIGHTS FAQ's . . .

 (L-R): The first two (Pro-Sight) hex heads broke off of the screw shank, but the shanks did not fail.

 Q: How does your Fiber Optic sights hold up to cleaning solvents?

 A: The Rule of Thumb is that as long as the cleaning solvent you use WILL NOT dissolve Loctite, then you will be fine.
 But if your cleaning solvent will remove/dissolve Loctite it WILL melt the Fiber Optic Rod.
-We use Laquer Thinner & a Q-Tip.
+We use a drop of Rem Oil on a Q-Tip.

 Q: Do you offer Tritium Night Sights?